alire-project/alire/doc/publishing.md

            your changes will become available; see the section on [index branches](#index-branches) for details.

-Once the pull request is verified and merged, the new crate or release will become available for normal use.
+Once the pull request is verified and merged, the new release will become available for normal use.
 The open source Ada ecosystem needs all the help it can get, so happy contributing!